Setting configuration parameters on module load

 RedisGraph exposes the

-GRAPH.CONFIG endpoint to allowing for the setting and retrieval of configurations at run-time.
+GRAPH.CONFIG endpoint to allowing for the setting and retrieval of configuration parameters at run-time.

 GRAPH.CONFIG SET OPT1 VAL1

-Similarly, the current configurations can be retrieved using the syntax:
+Similarly, current configuration parameter values can be retrieved using:

 GRAPH.CONFIG GET OPT1 GRAPH.CONFIG GET *